Welcome to Brighton and Hove Public Facing Module

 Section 106 (S106)

-Planning obligations under Section 106 of the Town and Country Planning Act 1990, commonly known as S106 legal agreements, make a development proposal acceptable in planning terms that would not be acceptable otherwise.
-Section 106 planning obligations are typically split between two categories: financial obligations (also known as developer contributions) and non-financial obligations.
+Planning obligations under section 106 of the Town and Country Planning Act 1990, commonly known as S106 agreements, make a development proposal acceptable in planning terms that would not be acceptable otherwise.
+These planning obligations are typically split between two categories: financial obligations (also known as developer contributions) and non-financial obligations.

 Note: This also includes Section 106 legal agreements for both Brighton Borough Council and Hove Borough Council before Brighton and Hove merged into a unitary authority in 1997 and was granted City status in 2001.